 In order to achieve this, new work must be available, which is a function of the general state of the economy.
 In periods of strong economic growth, capital spending will generally increase and there will be more opportunities available in the construction industry.
 In economic downturns, fewer opportunities typically exist and competition for those opportunities becomes even more intense, generally resulting in lower gross profit percentages.
 The Company must be successful in securing profitable work when it is available.
 The construction industry is highly fragmented and accordingly, the Company competes with a number of international, national, regional and local construction firms.
-One of the Company's competitive advantages rests in its long-standing reputation for successfully delivering high quality projects that fully meet the needs of the customer, which enables the Company to secure repeat business from clients.
+One of the Company's competitive advantages rests in its long-standing reputation for successfully delivering high quality projects that fully meet the needs of the customer, which enables the Company to secure repeat business from existing clients and win work with new clients.

 The Company's success in securing work is also reflected in the value of the Backlog.
 The following table shows the Company's Backlog at the end of the comparative reporting periods.
-The Company's Backlog of \$1,137.0 million at December 31, 2016 compares with \$1,662.8 million at December 31, 2015.
-The year-over-year reduction in Backlog was anticipated and reflects a significant reduction in the industrial work program combined with a limited number of larger scale PPP and alternative finance projects available in the marketplace during the year.
-Although the Company continues to secure a number of commercial and institutional projects, these awards were not sufficient to offset the decline in our industrial work program resulting from sustained low commodity prices, particularly in oil and gas and iron ore.
-The Company did experience an increase in pursuit activity related to PPP and alternative finance projects in the fourth quarter of 2016.
-Four projects were in the proposal phase and two projects were in the pre-qualification phase, with two of the proposals and one of the pre-qualifications submitted prior to year-end.
+The Company's Backlog of \$1,248.5 million at March 31, 2017 compared with \$1,137.0 million at December 31, 2016.
+The Company has been successful in securing many smaller but strategic projects with opportunities to win additional work packages as the Company looks to diversify its revenue streams into new markets and with new clients.
+The Company did experience an increase in pursuit activity related to PPP and alternative finance projects in the first quarter of 2017.
+In the quarter, the Company was working on two major project proposals, one of which has been submitted.
+There were also a number of major project opportunities that were in the early stages of teaming or bid qualification.

-Subsequent to the 2016 year-end the Company announced it has signed a contract for the design and construction of the Mental Health Facility and Energy Centre at Royal Columbian Hospital and was part of a consortium named as preferred proponent for the Hamilton Biosolids project, which if contracted will be added to Backlog in 2017.
+In the first quarter of 2017, the Company announced it has signed contracts for the design and construction of the Mental Health Facility and Energy Centre at Royal Columbian Hospital and the Hamilton Biosolids project.

+March 31, ars) 2017 March 31, December 31,

-(in thousands of Canadian dollars) 2016 2015 Backlog \$ 1,137,000 \$ 1,662,800
+(in thousands of Canadian dollars) 2016 2016

+Backlog \$ 1,248,500 \$ 1,592,010 1,137,000